LemmenAid/surf-spot-finder/README.md

 11. Once the building of the app is finished you can click the "view" button to be redirected to the newly deployed site.

 ### Forking repo on GitHub

-_I have taken the following from the Sample README from Code Institute for this deployment section._ <br>

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...